-This Report was prepared by Uwe Engelmann (the "QP") of Minxcon (Pty) Ltd ("Minxcon").
-In the preparation of the Report, the QP utilised information relating to operational methods and expectations provided to them by various sources.
-Where possible, the QP has verified this information from independent sources after making due enquiry of all material issues that are required in order to comply with the requirements of the United States Securities and Exchange Commission Part 229 Standard Instructions for Filing Forms Regulation S-K subpart 1300.
-The QP is not qualified to provide extensive commentary on legal issues associated with rights to the mineral properties and relied on the information provided to them by the issuer.
+This Report was prepared by Minxcon (Pty) Ltd ("Minxcon").
+In the preparation of the Report, Minxcon utilised information relating to operational methods and expectations provided to them by various sources.
+Where possible, Minxcon has verified this information from independent sources after making due enquiry of all material issues that are required in order to comply with the requirements of the NI 43-101 and Form 43-101 F1.
+Minxcon and its directors accept no liability for any losses arising from reliance upon the information presented in this Report.
+The authors of this report are not qualified to provide extensive commentary on legal issues associated with rights to the mineral properties and relied on the information provided to them by the issuer.
 No warranty or guarantee, be it express or implied, is made by the authors with respect to the completeness or accuracy of the legal aspects of this document.